 The relationship between self-esteem and social anxiety

-Social anxiety and low self-esteem often go hand-in-hand.
-The fear of being judged or rejected often leads to the feeling you have to hide your true self and your wants and needs.
-The more you try to hide yourself, the more your confidence may diminish.
-However, there are strategies to help you overcome these challenges and boost your self-esteem.
-Here’s a guide to understanding and addressing some of the issues.
+Social anxiety fears and symptoms often lead to the feeling you have to hide your true self and your real wants and needs.
+It can be hard to just “be yourself” or “accept yourself” when there is so much going on inside.
+The more you judge yourself, or focus on negative feelings, the more your confidence and self-esteem may diminish further.
+However, it is definitely not a one-way circle, there are strategies to help you overcome these challenges and boost your self-esteem.

 Common signs of low self-esteem include: